TylerTemp/SaintsField/README.md

 2. UI Toolkit:

     The group indicator uses `ToolbarBreadcrumbs`.
 Sometimes you can see text get wrapped into lines.
-This is because Unity's UI Toolkit has some layout issue, that it can not has the same layout even with same elements+style+boundary size.
+This is because Unity's UI Toolkit has some layout issue, that it can not have the same layout even with same elements+style+boundary size.

     This issue is not fixable unless Unity fixes it.
 This issue might be different on different Unity (UI Toolkit) version.

 **Arguments**

 *   `string funcName=null` callback function.
-Must return either a `AdvancedDropdownList<T>` or a `IEnumerable<object>` (list/array etc).
+Must return either a `AdvancedDropdownList<T>` or a `IEnumerable<object>` (list/array etc.).
     When using on an `enum`, you can omit this parameter, and the dropdown will use the enum values as the dropdown items.
     When omitted, it will try to find all the static values from the field type.
 *   `EUnique unique=EUnique.None`: When using on a list/array, a duplicated option can be removed if `Enique.Remove`, or disabled if `EUnique.Disable`.
 No use for non-list/array.